bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 Also one command, in your project's root, run `now dev` to get a local environment.

 ## Let's sum it up
 This article only scratches the surface of what's possible with Now and there is still a lot to learn.
-I recommend you to explore the cloud platform from simple deployments to serverless functions.
+I recommend you to explore the Now cloud platform from simple static site deployments to serverless functions.
 The workflow is truly amazing.

 See the related link below to learn more, perfect Sunday readings.